PetrPhilipp/AvastTask/README.md

 **Content of URL** is a view that prints data given after .../contentOfURL/[DATA]

 ### Testing
-I have not included any tests for this project.
+I have decited to test the readNBytes and routing.

-This is because it actually does not have much to test.
-At this point we are mostly just passing data around.
-As for the one function "readNBytes(n)", it can only be given a number as specified by the submission (making the parseInt safe) and the path to the file is a constant, therefore we do not have to worry about not finding it.
+For the readNBytes, I am testing a couple of scenarios, these are all values where it should work, I am only testing these as the function should never be given a wrong input, I achieve this by using a submit form with constraints.